ahmed-shariff/ahmed-shariff.github.io/src/posts/2018-07-26-ml-problems.md

 It should be noted that the this is a manifestation of the strong relationship between data and code in machine learning.

-### Model code and weight
+### Model code and weight <a name="model-code-and-weight"></a>
 When I train a model, the model's graph itself is not stored.
 Only the weights are stored.
 Hence if the code is changed in any way, the trained weights become useless.
 I can think of two ways to solve this problem:

 * Save the code with the weights.
 * Use version control (git) and save a reference to the version along with the weights, and record which experiment the saved weights belong to.

 Both feel like not so good approaches: If I want to reproduce results either save multiple copies of code or have to work through the version control tool while maintaining a separate log to know which saved files belong to which experiment.
-I use  [experiment logs](./2018-06-11-Experiment-log}) in which I record the versions (commits hash, as I use git), which kinda eases the pain of maintaining experiment-code-weight-data combo.
+I use  [experiment logs](./2018-06-11-Experiment-log) in which I record the versions (commits hash, as I use git), which kinda eases the pain of maintaining experiment-code-weight-data combo.
 But I would like to have better control over things.
 For now I record the commit hash in the experiment log and save a copy of the code with the saved weights.
 In the future I hope to have the pipeline log the commit hash when it's saving weights.
 As an extension to that, perhaps I can run a diff between the current file and the file from the commit to assess of the code has changed, and use that output.

-### Meta data models
+### Meta data models <a name="meta-data-models"></a>
 Each dataset comes with it's own metadata model.
 This tends to get annoying when you have to build a data-loader separately for each dataset.
 A solution to this problem is to adopt a meta-data model.
 An interesting approach in this regard that I have come across is the *feature store* in Uber's *Michelangelo*.
 For now I am following a json format for image data.
 Where each dataset is represented as a json array.
 Each image is represented as a array, with the first element pointing to the name of the image.
 The remaining elements are structured based on what they represent:
 - class labels: a string, if images contain multiple classes, an array of strings.
   - eg: `[car, bike, person]`